 What are the best cloud backup services?

-Our value pick is Backblaze, which gives you unlimited storage for just $60 per year but backs up only one machine (and an external drive) per account.
-This is the best cloud backup service if you have a single computer and don't want to worry about the details.
+Our value pick is Backblaze, which gives you unlimited storage for just $70 per year but backs up only one machine (and an external drive) per subscription.
+This is the best cloud backup service if you have a single Mac or PC and don't want to worry about the details.

-Acronis True Image is the best choice for power users, offering a nearly infinite assortment of features and pricing combinations.
-But it's rather complicated and expensive for the average home computer user.
+Acronis True Image is best for power users, offering a breathtaking assortment of useful features.
+It's rather complicated and can get expensive for the average home computer user, but if you need more options than you can possibly think of, then Acronis might be for you.

 SpiderOak is famed for its security and encrypts your data with a unique key that only you have.
 (Don't lose it.)
-However, it's quite pricey, so get SpiderOak only if protecting your data from prying eyes is your top priority.
+However, subscriptions are quite pricey, so get SpiderOak only if protecting your data from prying eyes is your top priority.

-Carbonite was once synonymous with cloud-backup software.
-Its consumer offerings seem affordable but read the fine print: To get anything like iDrive or Backblaze's level of service, you'll have to pay a lot more.
+Carbonite was once synonymous with cloud-backup software, and it still has a rich feature set.
+Its consumer offerings seem affordable, but read the fine print: To get anything like iDrive or Backblaze's level of service, you'll have to pay a lot more.

 The best cloud backup service you can get today